brhaspati/aws-devsecops-workshop-nextunicorn/v2/README.md

 ## run the cloudformation

-## login to
+## login to hosts

+## run attack script

+## check the logs in Guardduty

 # Credits
 This module is inspired by following git hub projects.
-It has been adapted to simplify setup and demo for audiences (who we assume do not have any prior knowledge of the topic or setup) in the workshop.
+It has been adapted to simplify setup and demo for audiences (who we assume may not have any prior knowledge on some of the topics or this setup) in the workshop.

 * [amazon-guardduty-tester](https://github.com/awslabs/amazon-guardduty-tester)
 * [amazon-guardduty-to-slack](https://github.com/aws-samples/amazon-guardduty-to-slack)